official-himanshu/Linux-Basics-1/LinuxTextProcessorAndFilters.md

    -- we can perform several operations on the same file as permanentaly, or temporarily.
 Temporarily operation done using pipeline to be visible on terminal.
    -- we can also save the changes of file to other file also by just using > option.
    -- we can give operations in the form of regular expression as well.

+# 4. GREP command
+   The grep filter searches a file for a particular pattern of characters, and displays all lines that contain that pattern.
+The pattern that is searched in the      file is referred to as the regular expression (grep stands for globally search for regular expression and print out).
+   Command look like as:-
+       grep [OPTIONS] PATTERN [FILE...]
+       grep [OPTIONS] -e PATTERN ...
+[FILE...]
+       grep [OPTIONS] -f FILE ...
+[FILE...]

+      Options Description
+      -c : This prints only a count of the lines that match a pattern -h : Display the matched lines, but do not display the filenames.
+      -i : Ignores, case for matching
+      -l : Displays list of a filenames only.
+      -n : Display the matched lines and their line numbers.
+      -v : This prints out all the lines that do not matches the pattern -e exp : Specifies expression with this option.
+Can use multiple times.
+      -f file : Takes patterns from file, one per line.
+      -E : Treats pattern as an extended regular expression (ERE) -w : Match whole word
+      -o : Print only the matched parts of a matching line, -r : when we want to search all files in the same directory and its sub-directories then use this.
+      Displaying lines before/after/around the match using grep -A, -B and -C. with each such part on a separate output line.

+# 5. AWK Command
+Awk is a scripting language used for manipulating data and generating reports.The awk command programming language requires no compiling, and allows the user to use variables, numeric functions, string functions, and logical operators.
+Awk is a utility that enables a programmer to write tiny but effective programs in the form of statements that define text patterns that are to be searched for in each line of a document and the action that is to be taken when a match is found within a line.
+Awk is mostly used for pattern scanning and processing.
+It searches one or more files to see if they contain lines that matches with the specified patterns and then performs the associated actions.

+WHAT CAN WE DO WITH AWK ?

+1. AWK Operations:
+(a) Scans a file line by line
+(b) Splits each input line into fields
+(c) Compares input line/fields to pattern
+(d) Performs action(s) on matched lines

+2. Useful For:
+(a) Transform data files
+(b) Produce formatted reports

+3. Programming Constructs:
+(a) Format output lines
+(b) Arithmetic and string operations
+(c) Conditionals and loops